Ken Sprague: 1969–73: Modeling for COLT and purchase of Gold's Gym

 While still in college, Sprague was encouraged by a friend to try modeling.
 He sent a photo of Sprague to the COLT Studio in New York City and shortly afterwards, Sprague was invited to pose for them.
 During the four-day trip to New York, Sprague did his first nude photoshoot and chose the name Dakota, under which he was represented by the studio.
-After that, he returned to school and job in Cincinnati, and Colt sent his photos to clients.
+After that, he returned to school and a job in Cincinnati, and Colt sent sold photos to clients.
 The response was instant and Sprague was asked to travel to California to do more modeling.
 In March 1970, Sprague arrived to California and did his second photo session when he was approached by a private collector to appear in a hardcore sex film.
 His co-star in that film was another bodybuilder and rising porn star Jim Cassidy.
 The two have since appeared in a handful of scenes and magazine spreads together, often being referred to as the "Nelson Eddy and Jeanette MacDonald of gay porn films".
-Both of them served as a template for characters in the novel, The Iron Game, by David Carter.
+Both of them served as a template for characters in the novel The Iron Game by David Carter.
 The author described Sprague as never feeling "any guilt," and someone who "would take whatever position was necessary to ensure that he would end up in good shape financially."
 In 1972 Sprague made a notable appearance in the drag-spoof of All About Eve, “All About Alice,” where he played the boyfriend of “Mona” and also had a couple of full-frontal nude scenes.
 Carter also indicated that Sprague worked as a male hustler besides his work in porn.
 According to the book, Keith Spaulding (Sprague) and James Cass (Cassidy), as a result of their films, each earned at least an additional $100,000 a year by turning "tricks".
-Sprague later commented by admitting that he had made a great deal of money, but not in the way that Carter portrayed it.
+Sprague later stated that he had made a great deal of money, but not in the way that Carter portrayed it.
 Around that same time, Sprague became a member of Gold's Gym in Venice, Los Angeles.
 On June 27, 1971, he married his girlfriend Maryon Riesenfeld.
 In August, he entered the Groovy Guy Contest held by The Advocate magazine and ended in the second place.